Bob Parsons (American football)

 Robert Herber Parsons (June 29, 1950 – July 8, 2022) was an American professional football punter and tight end who played twelve seasons in the National Football League (NFL).
 He played for the Chicago Bears from 1972 to 1983 and later played with the Birmingham Stallions of the United States Football League (USFL).

-He holds the NFL record for most punts in a season with 114, set in 1981, but is tied with Chad Stanley.
+He holds the NFL record for most punts in a season with 114, set in 1981; Chad Stanley tied the record in 2002.

 Early life

 Parsons was born in Bethlehem, Pennsylvania, on June 29, 1950.
 He attended Pen Argyl Area High School in nearby Pen Argyl.
 He then studied at Pennsylvania State University.

 College career

 Parsons played for the Penn State Nittany Lions, which was coached by Joe Paterno at the time.
 He saw his first game action during the 1969 season as the team's third-string quarterback.
 Playing behind starter Chuck Burkhart and Mike Cooper, Parsons saw limited action, appearing in a couple of games, complete five of twelve passes and one interception.
 Penn State finished second in the AP poll that year.
 With Burkhart graduated, Parsons moved up to second string behind Cooper on a stacked squad that featured future NFL stars Franco Harris and Lydell Mitchell in the backfield.
 With the veteran Burkhart gone, and only Cooper and Parsons at the helm, Penn State slipped to 7–3 in 1970.
 The following season, Paterno made a radical change to the quarterback position.
 He named John Hufnagel as the starter and made Parsons a tight end.
 In his first and only college season as a receiver, Parsons responded by catching 30 passes for 489 yards and 5 touchdown receptions.
 Penn State took on Texas at the conclusion of the season in the Cotton Bowl.
 The Nittany Lions routed the Longhorns, 30–6, A key 19 yard pass from Hufnagel to Parsons helped set up a Penn state score.